khang6294/amazing-app/README.md

 ## How it works

 The application is designed for all devices and mobile-friendly.
 It helps user get the report from API with appropriate access token and display with nice and easy-to-use UI.
 Users can view the report data by big cards, table and charts.
 The table is fully controlled, so users can sort, filter for desired information.
-The application can store user input after each taime fetching, it will populate if user comes back to app later time.
+The application can store user input after each time fetching, it will populate if user comes back to app later time.

 ## Technology Stack